student-dis-DA2020/Capstone/README.md

 Clear the line completely----------`DELETE {Base Url}/line`

 <h2>Updating the backend on Heroku</h2>

+<li>The backend and DB has been deployed to Heroku if you want to use it without setting up locally just run the above routes with a base URL of <code>https://warm-tundra-91429.herokuapp.com</code>.

 <li>Before commiting your changes go to the <code>API/.gitignore</code> file and open with a text editor.
 Near the bottom you have to uncomment the line that deals with ignoring the application-prod.properties file.
 We need to have this file in the Heroku repository but not in the main repository because it has the user/pass for our production DB.</li>